oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 Issuer Metadata, but not both.

-It is RECOMMENDED that the JWT contains a `kid` JWT header parameter that can be used to lookup the public key in the JWK Set included by value or referenced in the JWT VC Issuer Metadata.
+It is RECOMMENDED that the JWT contains a `kid` JWT header parameter that can be used to look up the public key in the JWK Set included by value or referenced in the JWT VC Issuer Metadata.

 The following is a non-normative example of a JWT VC Issuer Metadata configuration